WildCodeSchool/2023-01-EN-Berlin-Remote2-CohortManifesto/README.md

 _Hence, please stitch the above two sentences with each one of the paragraphs below starting with three dots "..." in the following subsections._

 ## Physical safety

+1. I know that others strive to ensure that my ...
+2. I strive to ensure that others' ...

-... physical needs are met.
-I understand that anyone's need for food, shelter, warmth, a performant laptop/computer, and a peaceful place to study are all very important for us all, and not taken for granted by anyone.
+> ... physical needs are met.
+I understand that everyone's need for food, shelter, warmth, a performant laptop/computer, and a peaceful place to study are all very important for us all, and not taken for granted by anyone.
 We will hence not hesitate to speak up if some of our basic needs are not being met (permanently or temporarily), even when it is not immediately clear to us what can be done about it.

 ## Social safety
 ... accepted regardless of their looks, race, gender, religious belief, habits, preferences, way of expression, personal style, or manners.
 What is most important for us is to be fully comfortable during class, which means being fully ourselves and trusting that others will tell us when our "way of being" triggers them, or collides with their sense of well-being and/or comfort.